aws-samples/multimodal-rag-on-slide-decks/Blog3-Comparison-of-Approaches/README.md

 We executed the solutions for Part 1 and Part 2 on a [sample manifest](qa.jsonl) created from SlideVQA.

-<I>Note: The responses to the questions in the sample manifest are concise in fewer words.
-We updated the prompts in each approach to provide precise responses instead of verbose answers.</I>
+<I>Note: The responses to the questions in the sample manifest are concise in as few words as possible.
+We updated the prompts in each approach to provide precise responses instead of verbose answers.
+This helped in comparing the responses to the ground truth. </I>

 Below sections will briefly discuss the solutions and dive into the evaluation and pricing for each approach.